department-of-veterans-affairs/vets-website/_education/3-survivors-dependent.md

 <tr>
   <td scope="row"><strong>Duration of Benefits</strong></td>
-  <td>20 years from the Service Member's date of death
+  <td>20 years from the Servicemember's date of death
 </td>
-  <td>15 years from the Service Member's date of death
+  <td>15 years from the Servicemember's date of death
 </td>
 </tr>